About The Berkey Water System

 Please check the box which held your Black Berkey filters.
 The box should contain two elements.
 Attached to each element should be a black rubber washer and a wing nut.
 Also in the box, should be what could look like another single rubber washer, however, it will be tan in color.
 This is your priming button.
 It is thicker than the black washers, and the center hole is smaller.
 This tan priming button can easily be confused with a washer.

-What is the TDS reading of the purified water?
+What is the TDS reading of the filtered water?

 A TDS meter does not register much of a change between the pre-filtered water and the post-filtered water.
 This is normal, and the answer has to do with what a TDS meter actually measures.
 For a full explanation, check out the TDS Meter and Berkey Water page.